Shamima Begum ‘smuggled to Syria by Canadian spy’ - NewsBreak

 In February 2019, Ms Begum was found, nine months pregnant, in a Syrian refugee camp.
 Her British citizenship was revoked on national security grounds shortly afterwards.

+She decided to challenge the Home Office’s decision to remove her British citizenship and wanted to be allowed to return to the UK to pursue her appeal.

+In July 2020, the Court of Appeal ruled that “the only way in which she can have a fair and effective appeal is to be permitted to come into the United Kingdom to pursue her appeal”.

-She challenged the Home Office’s decision but the Supreme Court ruled that she was not allowed leave to enter the UK to pursue her appeal.
+The Home Office challenged the decision at the Supreme Court four months later.
+The Supreme Court ruled in February 2021 that Ms Begum should not be granted leave to enter the UK to pursue her appeal.

 Last summer, during an interview, Ms Begum said she wanted to be brought back to the UK to face charges and added in a direct appeal to the Prime Minister that she could be “an asset” in the fight against terror.